Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke-state preparation : Results and Discussion

-In the following, we discuss our results obtained for Dicke- and $W$-state generation in Heisenberg-coupled arrays with up to $N=9$ qubits and a local control field acting in the $z$ direction on the first qubit in the array.
+Having explained the essentials of our optimal-control scheme for Dicke-state preparation, in what follows we present the results obtained by implementing this scheme.
+We first discuss our results obtained for Dicke- and $W$-state generation in Heisenberg-coupled arrays with up to $N=9$ qubits and a local control field acting in the $z$ direction on the first qubit in the array, starting from the initial state in Eq.~\eqref{init_state} (Sec.~\ref{dCRABbasedDicke}).
+We then discuss how the obtained results are changed when this last initial state is replaced by other Hamming-weight-$a$ product states, as well as for different choices of the actuator qubit (Sec.~\ref{DepInitStateActuator}).